velykyi-pavlo/JavaExternal_06_03_2018/README.md

  The last element of the matrix is derived.
 # Task4
 In a one-dimensional array, first positive then negative for O(n).
+# Task5
+Arrange a one-dimensional array first negative increment then positive in descending order.